tmtsoftware/csw/docs/src/main/apps/cswlocationserver.md

 mode and AAS `disabled`.

     ```bash
-    //cd to installation directory
-    cd /tmt/apps

     // run location server
-    ./location-server --clusterPort=3552
+    location-server --clusterPort=3552
     ```

-2. Run this command on all machines where you want Location Server in `public mode` and AAS `enabled`.
+1. Run this command on all machines where you want Location Server in `public mode` and AAS `enabled`.

     ```bash
-    //cd to installation directory
-        cd /tmt/apps

     // run location server
-    ./location-server --clusterPort=3552 --publicNetwork
+    location-server --clusterPort=3552 --publicNetwork
-    ```
+    ``` `

 3. Once the Akka cluster formation is done, start @ref:[AAS](../services/aas.md) on one of the node where Location Server is running in `local-only` mode, so that it can register itself to this